 This is where coaching has its biggest impact.
 Effective coaching gets to the heart of change by:

-- providing a platform for ‘un-discussable’ topics that feel risky
+- providing a platform for taboo topics to be discussed

 - enabling leaders to talk about where they are in the change process

-- providing an opportunity to build confidence in the face of change
+- providing opportunity to build confidence in the face of change

 - challenging and supporting individuals